-Captain Betty Stocks began her career with the Concord Police Department in 1990.
+Deputy Chief Betty Stocks began her career with the Concord Police Department in 1990.
 She is a Concord native, wife, mother and grandmother.
-Captain Stocks' decision to become an officer was driven by the impact of drugs and violence in the community.
+Deputy Chief Stocks' decision to become an officer was driven by the impact of drugs and violence in the community.
 She lived in public housing at the time and wanted to get involved to make a difference.

-Following her promotion to the rank of sergeant in 2001, Captain Stocks was assigned under the Patrol Division and worked in Baker District.
+Following her promotion to the rank of sergeant in 2001, Deputy Chief Stocks was assigned under the Patrol Division and worked in Baker District.
 She became the supervisor of the Community Services Unit in 2005.
 In this capacity she supervised the center city officer, school resource officers, worked with many organizations such as neighborhood watch, and community service agencies, taught crime prevention, and managed the department's problem-solving projects.
 Deputy Chief Stocks was promoted to the rank of captain in 2008, and assigned as police planner.

-Captain Stocks has served the community in many ways over the course of her career.
-Currently, she participates in the City of Concord Neighborhood Program, is a member of the Logan Community Advisory Board, a member of Project Safe Cabarrus Committee, a member of the United Way Citizens Review Committee, chairperson of MLK Planning Committee- Concord-Cabarrus, NC and a board member of the Cabarrus Habitat for Humanity.
+Deputy Chief Stocks has served the community in many ways over the course of her career.
+Currently, she participates in the City of Concord Neighborhood Program, is a member of the Logan Community Advisory Board, a member of the United Way Citizens Review Committee, chairperson of MLK Planning Committee- Concord-Cabarrus, NC and a board member of the Cabarrus Habitat for Humanity.
 She is a life long member of Grace Lutheran Church, Concord and a member of Zeta Phi Beta Sorority.

 2005, 2006, 2007, 2008, 2009- 2015 - City of Concord Neighborhood Liaison Awards